BeKuBa/go-osc/README.md

 ## Usage

 See exambles.</br>
-There is only one object that can act as "OSC server" AND/OR "OSC client".
+There is only one object that is an "OSC server" AND/OR "OSC client".
+This object can send and recieve OSC messages.
 ( OSC Spec.
 1.0: "Any application that sends OSC Packets is an OSC Client; any application that receives OSC Packets is an OSC Server.")

 ### Server and Client Ping Pong